mchmarny/dapr-demos/fan-out/README.md

 ## Events

-To mock up events for this demo and publish them Azure Event Hubs we will use included `eventmaker` utility.
-Start by, create your Event Hubs if you don't already have one using [these instructions](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create).
+For this demo we will need an event source.
+Start by, create your Event Hubs (if you don't already have one) using [these instructions](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create).
 Then capture the connection string using [these instructions](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string).

-To run the `eventmaker`, first navigate to the `./eventmaker` directory and run this command:

-> Make sure to replace the `your-eventhubs-connection-string` string with your Event Hubs connection string
+To mock up events we will use the included `./eventmaker` utility which will generate random temperature and humidity events and publish them to the Event Hub.
+Navigate to the `./eventmaker` directory and run:

 ```shell
 go run *.go --conn "your-eventhubs-connection-string"
 ```

+> Make sure to replace the `your-eventhubs-connection-string` string with your Event Hubs connection string

 The output should look something like this: